pingcap/docs/tikv-configuration-file.md

 ### `enable-async-apply-prewrite`

-+ + Async Commit transactions can respond to the TiKV client before applying prewrite requests.
-Enabling this configuration item can reduce latency easily when apply duration is high, or reduce the delay jitter when apply duration is not stable.
++ Determines whether Async Commit transactions respond to the TiKV client before applying prewrite requests.
+After enabling this configuration item, latency can be easily reduced when the apply duration is high, or the delay jitter can be reduced when the apply duration is not stable.
 + Default value: `false`

 ### `reserve-space`